What is a creative director?

 What is the role of a creative director in a marketing agency?

-In a marketing agency, they lead the conceptualization and execution of creative work to meet the clients’ needs.
-This includes developing campaign ideas, overhauling brand identities, directing photoshoots, or producing commercials.
+They lead the conceptualization and execution of creative work to meet the clients’ needs by developing campaign ideas, overhauling brand identities, directing photoshoots, or producing commercials.
 They also work closely with account managers and clients to ensure the creative output aligns with the client’s marketing objectives and vision.

 How does a creative director work with other teams within a company?